 Postman is one of the most successful tools used in API examination.
 It began in the year 2012 as a small project to analyze and interpret API workflow in trial and improvement.
 API means Application Programming Interface which enables software to interact with each other through API requests.
 Postman enables users to collaborate with their partners within Team Workspaces.

-Using this trait, one can quickly collaborate and give their collections, settings, integrations, account, and much more.
+In this Postman API tutorial, you will learn how to collaborate and give their collections, settings, integrations, account, Postman commands, methods, and much more.
 Postman allows users to create collections for various APIs.
 Each collection can generate new subfolders and many requests.

 This assists in building the test suites.
 Collections and settings can be carried or transported, making it manageable to share files.
 This post will take you through the tutorial for beginner and advanced developers for sending the first requests, APIs, integration, and collaboration.